abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/jenkins-azure/use_case2-gcp.md

 ---

 ## Jenkins Use Case – Docker-based CI Pipeline on Arm64
-This use case demonstrates how to use **Jenkins on a GCP SUSE Arm64 VM** to build and run a **Docker container natively on ARM64**.
-It validates Docker installation, Jenkins–Docker integration, and ARM-native container execution.
+This use case demonstrates how to use **Jenkins on a GCP SUSE Arm64 VM** to build and run a **Docker container natively on Arm64**.
+It validates Docker installation, Jenkins–Docker integration, and Arm-native container execution.

 ### Prerequisites
+Before starting, ensure the following components are already available and working:

 * Jenkins is installed and running on a GCP SUSE Arm64 VM

-* Jenkins web UI accessible
+* Jenkins web UI is accessible

 * Docker installed on the VM

 * Jenkins user added to Docker group

-### Install Docker on SUSE Linux (ARM64)
+### Install Docker on SUSE Linux (Arm64)
+This step installs Docker using the SUSE package manager so containers can be built and run on the VM.

 ```bash
 sudo zypper refresh